 - Are pregnant or plan to become pregnant.
 It is not known if FOSAMAX PLUS D can harm your unborn baby.

 - Are breast-feeding or plan to breast-feed.
 It is not known if FOSAMAX PLUS D passes into your milk and may harm your baby.

 Especially tell your doctor if you take:

 Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
-Certain medicines may affect how FOSAMAX PLUS D works.
+Certain medicines may affect how OSAMAX PLUS D works.